berrekkett/bereketayalew.com/README.md

-Sure, here's a detailed `README.md` file for your project:

----

 # Issue Tracking System

 A simple PHP-based issue tracking system that allows users to register, login, create issues, view issues, and update the status of issues.
 This project demonstrates basic CRUD operations and user authentication.